Yash-g2310/Research-AI-Agent/README.md

 2. It searches DuckDuckGo for each question and collects the top results
 3. It scrapes the content from those pages
 4. It asks Gemini AI to summarize all the findings

 ---

-## For Freshers
-- No prior coding experience is required
-- Just follow the steps above and ask for help if you get stuck
-- You can experiment with changing the research topic in `agent.js`

----